applepudding/ffxiv.act.applbot/README.md

 ## Stuffs on progress
 Required fixes:
-- a9s xml (stop working when player dies)
+- a9s + a10s xml (stop working when player dies, and timings)
-- a10s + a11s + a12s timings

 Missing features:
 - sophia ex xml (lazy)